Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Image_Processing.md

    ball on the wire will be stored in the processor.
 If the ball is one inch from a wire and three inches from another, the processor can compare these coordinates and find the closest wire location.
 This can be done using a knonw possible coordinate of x,y and comparing the sent value repersented as x', x'+1, and x'-1 to find out which x coordinate the ball is located at.
 The same can then be done with the y coordinate to find its value.
-The addition and subtraction comparisons will also be adjusted where if x'+1 is less than or equal to x+1 and x'-1 is greater than or eqaul to x-1 if the difference is less than an inch between them.
+The addition and subtraction comparisons will also be adjusted where if x'+1 is either equal to x or less than or equal to x+1 and x'-1 is either equal to x or greater than or eqaul to x-1 if the difference is less than an inch between them.
 If x = x' then the value will be what was detected without a correction being performed.
 If it was two inches of error, the ball could be two inches to the right or left and could be one of two wires using this method.
 If each x value is four inches apart, x'-2 could be equal to x1-2 and x2+2.
 An example of this would be if x' is 3, x1 is 5, and x2 is 1.
 While the two wire positions are still four inches apart, the error margin would not be able to determine the exact wire the golf ball is on.
 This would make the proper wire detection indeterminable.
+If given the same wire locations and x' as 4 since the error is now one inch, the wire can now be determined as x1 since x'+1 is equal to x.
 The variable height differs by seven inches, so an inch away from the correct variable height can be corrected to the proper height from the data as well using the same logic and processes.
 A correction to the closest possible coordinates of the golf ball can be made from the detection with this error allowance.
 3. The fastest speed of the golf ball is 1.95 seconds from empirical data from the customer.
 The ball needs to be detected in enough time for the team to aim the launcher and launch the projectile.
 This minimum allows time for the motors to make adjustments and fire after the information has been recieved and interpreted which is expected to take half a second each.